What is SAS Programming?

 PROC OPTIONS procedure is NORSASUSER, then sasuser folder is writable.
 If the result from the

 PROC OPTIONS code is RSASUSER, then sasuser folder is Read-only.

 WORK is a temporary library for files that do not need to be saved from session to session.
 You can also define additional libraries.
 When you define a library, you indicate the location of your SAS files to SAS.
 After you define a library, you can manage SAS files within it.

 The SAS System creates and uses a variety of structured files called SAS files.
 These files are stored in the SAS data libraries.
 Learn more about SAS Libraries in the article Working with SAS libraries.

 Types of SAS Files

 SAS files stored in SAS data libraries are referred to as members of a library.
 Each member has a member type.
-The SAS System differentiates between SAS files and external Windows files in a folder by using unique file extensions.
+The SAS System uses unique file extensions to differentiate between SAS files and external Windows files in a folder.

 The extensions and member types are listed in the below table.